“I think that it is really sinking in that I really have to show compassion for myself;

 Mindfulness & Compassion Retreat: Meetings at the Edge

 “Love and Death are the great gifts that are given to us; mostly, they are passed on unopened.”
 Rainer Maria Rilke

-On retreat you will:
+In this retreat you will:

 - Experience silence and the benefits of extended period of mindfulness practice, as you break from your everyday habits and enter a retreat;

-- Build your mindfulness and explore various contemplative meditation practices and techniques as a means for exploring your “inner” awareness;
+- Build your mindfulness skills and explore various contemplative meditation practices and techniques as a means for exploring your “inner” awareness;

 - Observe your relationship with silence and “non- doing” and also gain insight and clarity about how the practice deepens your sensitivity to what is important to you spiritually and personally;